How to Pay Off Your Mortgage Early: 7 Strategies That Actually Work

 5. Refinance to a shorter term

-6. Make large principal payments whenever you can
+6. Make a large principal payment whenever you can

-7. Eliminate PMI early and redirect the savings
+7. Eliminate PMI early and redirect that savings

 Worked Example: The Power of $300/Month Extra